E-commerce

 Repeat purchase

-Why these KPIs change the interpretation
+Why these KPIs change the way it is read

-Shopify: when should you really be worried?
+Shopify: When should you really worry?

-• Mobile drops significantly more than desktop.
+• Mobile drops much more sharply than desktop.

-• Add-to-cart remains acceptable, but checkout collapses.
+• Add-to-cart remains okay, but checkout collapses.

 • Returns, cancellations, or support tickets spike while conversion rises.